Cooking for Dummies because we need it.

 15. Leave the roots out when chopping onions.

 Let’s shed light on my home economics from my school days: A to chop onions.
 (Yes, laugh.
 I’m still proud of that.)
-In fact, the best trick I learned is to leave the roots out while peeling the onions.
+In fact, the best trick I learned was to leave the roots out while peeling the onions.
 Then cut in half, into slices and cubes without damaging the root.
 This is how it puts everything together, which makes everything so much easier.

 16. If you can, grow some fresh herbs and use them in place of dried herbs.